caoimhejyoti/professional-readme-generator/README.md

 ```bash
 node index.js
 ```
+Once the application successfully created the README file, the file will be stored in the Develop folder.

 To see this program in opperation, watch our live demo!

 FIXME: Create and attach video walk through!